-- (1) David Brereton, directly and through his holding company, Dabre Inc., and his spouse, Kathryn Ensign-Brereton, hold respectively 1,412,138 and 1,029,102 common shares, which represent respectively 9.70% and 7.07% of the outstanding common shares.
-David Brereton disclaims beneficial ownership and control or direction over the common shares held by Kathryn Ensign-Brereton. - (2) Fiera Capital Corporation holds on behalf of funds and accounts it manages according to an alternative monthly report under National Instrument 62-103 - The Early Warning System and Related Take-Over Bid and Insider Reporting Issues dated February 3, 2022.
+(1) David Brereton, directly and through his holding company, Dabre Inc., and his spouse, Kathryn Ensign-Brereton, hold respectively 849,638 and 891,702 common shares, which represent respectively 5.73% and

+6.01% of the outstanding common shares.
+David Brereton disclaims beneficial ownership and control or direction over the common shares held by Kathryn Ensign-Brereton.

-As of June 29, 2022, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, 13.07% of the Common Shares.
+As of June 26, 2025, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, 9.08% of the Common Shares.